 I know I'm supposed to be happy about having a baby, but I feel hopeless and unhappy.
 But I don't have all of the symptoms on the list.
 Should I see my doctor?

 I've never had a problem with depression before.
 Do I have any risk of postpartum depression?

 Postpartum depression affects both you and your baby.
 It interferes with your ability to function normally, including caring for and bonding with your baby.
-Babies of depressed mothers tend to lag behind developmentally in behavior and mental ability.2
+Some babies of depressed mothers might lag behind developmentally in behavior and mental ability.

 Antidepressant medicine and counseling are effective ways to treat postpartum depression.
 Some medicines are thought to be safe for use during breast-feeding.

 I'll get along just fine if I wait out postpartum depression.